Free Calorie Calculator 2026 to calculate your daily calorie needs for weight loss, maintenance and muscle gain using BMR and TDEE formulas instantly.

 | Snack | Apple (100 cal) | Yogurt (250 cal) | Nuts & berries (350 cal) |

-Estimated calories burned in one hour of activity, based on body weight.
-Actual burn varies by intensity, fitness level, and individual metabolism.
+Estimated calories burned per hour at three body weights.
+Actual burn varies by intensity and individual metabolism.

 | Activity (1 hour) | 125 lb | 155 lb | 185 lb |